 Living in an Association comes with responsibilities that continue throughout your time in the home.
 Paying monthly assessments on time to contribute to the operation and maintenance of the property, preparing for future needs of the Association, and building a vibrant community of connected neighbors making these decisions together.
 With the help of a professional Association manager and Habitat, owners commit to serving terms on the Board of Directors, volunteering when called, participating in meetings and elections, paying their assessments on time, and building a lasting community.

 Do applicants get to pick the location or design of the home?

 Habitat does not build custom houses.
-The location of the house is dependent upon where Habitat is building or remodeling houses.
+The location of the houses depends on where Habitat is able to acquire land.

 How are applicants chosen?

 If you are determined to be financially eligible based on your completed application, you will have a meeting with our selections team.
 This meeting will give you the opportunity to learn more about our program, ask questions, and explain your current living situation.
 The selections team will evaluate each family by numerous criteria such as need for housing, involvement in the community, proximity to the home, willingness to partner, and more, and select the families based on those evaluations.